 - Lyon, Larry. & Robyn Driskell.
 The Community in Urban Society (2nd edition).
 Waveland Press. - Freie, John.
 F. Counterfeit Community: the Exploitation of Our Longings for Connectedness.
-Rowman and Littlefield. - You must gain access to the films, Waging a Living (can purchase on Amazon for \$3.75), Prom Night in Mississippi (Can purchase on Amazon for \$2.75 or Netflix DVD if you have a subscription), SelectED (can view on Amazon Prime or rent on Amazon Prime for \$2.99).
+Rowman and Littlefield. - You must gain access to the film, Prom Night in Mississippi.
 You can do this through Netflix, purchasing and reselling the film or other online means.
-Links for other films used in this class will be provided on blackboard.
-If you are near the WKU Elizabethtown/Fort Knox Campus you can check out the DVDs.
-I'd also recommend checking your public library. - This course will also use academic articles which can be accessed online through blackboard.
+Links for other films used in this class will be provided on blackboard. - This course will also use academic articles which can be accessed online through blackboard.